-At this point, you are probably curious how a fluffy dog like the Havanese is able to be hypoallergenic.
+At this point, you are probably curious how a fluffy dog like the Havanese is able to be hypoallergenic and low shedding.
 This can be summed up in two unique qualities this lovely animal has which sets it apart from other hypoallergenic dog breeds.
 The first is that the Havanese does not drool copiously as some dogs do.

 Many people don’t know this, but what humans are generally allergic to is the dog’s dander and saliva.
 Because the Havanese keeps its yucky saliva in its mouth, this isn’t a problem for people with allergies.

 The second is the dog’s coat itself.
 Their coat is double-layered, silky smooth, and hardly sheds a scrap of hair.
 This means it produces way less irritating dander than other dogs do.

 You won’t get an allergic reaction to dander because there won’t be any floating around the house like specs of dust.
 These positive aspects of the Havanese are what makes it so beloved by allergy sufferers all over the world.